 A: As you might expect, Wealth Management is a function very specifically focused on managing a family’s wealth!
 The core of the role is to focus on investments – mostly financial instruments such as equities, bonds etc.

-And of course there are legal and compliance issues arising with family structures and relationships, and especially trusts.
+And of course, there are legal and compliance issues arising with family structures and relationships, especially trusts.

 Q: What are the benefits of getting family office training?